-- All faculty and staff will receive training / instruction on how to properly identify signs and symptoms of COVID-19.
+- 1. All faculty and staff will receive training / instruction on how to properly identify signs and symptoms of COVID-19.
 Instruction / training may take the form of one or more of the following: District made videos, links to youtube videos, live instruction, written directions, etc. Instruction / training will be recurring as necessary.
 (Please see appendix E) - 2.
 Persons that are ill or display symptoms of COVID-19 will report or be sent to the school nurse immediately. - 3.
-All students, staff and visitors to the school will be required to complete a health screening.
-This will be a daily requirement for students and staff.
+All staff and visitors to the school will be required to complete a health screening.
+This will be a daily requirement for staff.
 It will be required by each visitor each time they need to enter the building.
-Aside from asking personal identification information, the following questions will be asked:
+Student temperatures will be taken each day with the screening completed at least one time per week Aside from asking personal identification information, the following questions will be asked via the screening tool: